-Here are five reasons countries may close for adoption.
+Here are five reasons countries may close to adoption.

 1. Implementation of the Hague Adoption Convention

-Sometimes, countries say they will temporary close to intercountry adoptions as they implement the policies and procedures necessary to be party to the Hague Adoption Convention.
+Sometimes, countries say they will temporarily close to intercountry adoptions as they implement the policies and procedures necessary to be a party to the Hague Adoption Convention.
 Oftentimes this process may take longer than a country expects.
-It is critical for prospective adoptive families to understand that a temporary suspension may eventually become permanent, or may last for decades.
-Guatemala passed adoption legislation to implement the safeguards of the Hague Convention in 2007, however the country is still not processing intercountry adoptions with any country at this time.
-The U.S. Government works with countries, like Guatemala, to establish procedures to resume intercountry adoptions for children who cannot find permanent homes in Guatemala, but the opening dates of this country and others is not known.
-Vietnam is another country who is working through implementation of the Hague Convention to re-open fully.
+Prospective adoptive families must understand that a temporary suspension may eventually become permanent, or may last for decades.
+Guatemala passed adoption legislation to implement the safeguards of the Hague Convention in 2007, however, the country is still not processing intercountry adoptions with any country at this time.
+The U.S. Government works with countries, like Guatemala, to establish procedures to resume intercountry adoptions for children who cannot find permanent homes in Guatemala, but the opening dates of this country and others are not known.
+Vietnam is another country that is working through the implementation of the Hague Convention to re-open fully.
 The United States Department of State suspended adoptions between the United States and Vietnam in June 2011 to ensure they implemented stricter adoption policies and procedures in-line with the Convention.

 2. Domestic Legislation